BlogScience

 Menthol cigarettes generally have similar nicotine content compared to regular cigarettes.
 The primary difference lies in the addition of menthol, which provides a cooling sensation and can make the smoke feel less harsh, potentially influencing smoking patterns and perceptions.
 In April 2022, the FDA proposed a ban on all menthol cigarettes as part of a larger strategy to curb nicotine addiction in the US, claiming menthol cigarettes were more addictive than their regular counterparts.

-How does nicotine content in cigarettes compare to other nicotine products like e-cigarettes or nicotine patches?
+How does nicotine content in cigarettes compare to other nicotine products like e-cigarettes/vaping or nicotine patches?

-Cigarettes typically deliver between 1 to 2 mg of nicotine per cigarette, whereas e-cigarettes can vary widely, from less than 1 mg to over 15 mg per use, depending on the device and liquid used.
+Cigarettes typically deliver between 1 to 2 mg of nicotine per cigarette, whereas e-cigarettes can vary widely, from less than 1 mg to over 15 mg per use, depending on the device and e-liquid used while vaping.
 Nicotine patches provide a steady dose of nicotine, often between 7 to 21 mg over 24 hours, designed to reduce withdrawal symptoms gradually.

 Is there a safe level of nicotine consumption?